-11.1.3 EPE Bit
+11.1.2 EPE Bit

 The EPE bit indicates whether the last erase or program operation completed successfully or not.
 If at least one byte during the erase or program operation did not erase or program properly, then the EPE bit will be set to the logical "1" state.
-The EPE bit will not be set if an erase or program operation aborts for any reason such as an attempt to erase or program a protected region or if the WEL bit is not set prior to an erase or program operation.
+The EPE bit will not be set if an erase or program operation aborts for any reason such as an attempt to erase or program the memory when it is protected or if the WEL bit is not set prior to an erase or program operation.
 The EPE bit will be updated after every erase and program operation.